 Figure 3.
-Cortical neuronal responses to textures are composed of intermingled synchronous and asynchronized spikes.
-(A).
-An example of whisker motion, LFP, and spike discharge in two neurons in response to the P220 texture.
+Cortical neuronal responses to textures are composed of intermingled synchronous and asynchronous spikes.
+(A) An example of whisker motion, LFP, and spike discharge in two neurons in response to the P220 texture.
 The spikes marked in red are synchronous.
-(B).
-STA of whisker motion and synchronous (middle panels) and asynchronous spikes (left and right panels).
-(C).
-The relationship between detection threshold and firing probability for the neurons in B and Fig. 2, in asynchronous and (pink and turquoise) and synchronous (red and blue) spikes for the two textures.
-A sigmoidal function could fit this relationship.
-(D).
-The relationship between SSE amplitude and firing rates for asynchronous spikes for one of the neurons in B for P220 (red) and P600 (blue) textures.
-The lines indicate the linear regression fit.
-(E).
-Population statistics for asynchronous and synchronized spikes for the two textures.
-The slope of the fit for the firing rates and probability for asynchronous spikes show a significant change as a function of surface coarseness, whereas the slope of synchronous spikes did not change.
-The shift in the fits for both types of spikes shows a significant change as a function of surface coarseness.
-Asterisks indicate significant differences (statistics. p<0.01).
+(B) STA of whisker motion and synchronous (middle panels) and asynchronous spikes (left and right panels).
+(C) The relationship between detection threshold and firing probability for the neurons in (B) and in Figure 2, in asynchronous and (pink and turquoise) and synchronous (red and blue) spikes for the two textures.
+This relationship fit a sigmoidal function.
+(D) The relationship between SSE amplitude and firing rates for asynchronous spikes for one of the neurons in (B) for P220 (red) and P600 (blue) textures.
+Lines indicate the results of a linear regression analysis.
+(E) Population statistics for asynchronous and synchronized spikes for the two textures.
+The slope of the fit line for the firing rates and probability for asynchronous spikes exhibited a significant change as a function of surface coarseness, whereas the slope of synchronous spikes did not change.
+The shift in the fits for both types of spikes exhibited a significant change as a function of surface coarseness.
+Asterisks indicate significant differences (P < 0.01).

 Figure 4.
 Coding of surface coarseness through local features.
-(A).
-Spike latency from its underlying SSE (red arrow to vertical dashed line) for synchronous spikes.
-(B).
-The relationship between SSE amplitude and spike latency in synchronous spikes for P220 and P600 textures (left and right panels, respectively).
-Each point in the graphs represent the mean.
+(A) Spike latency from its underlying SSE (red arrow to vertical dashed line) for synchronous spikes.
+(B) The relationship between SSE amplitude and spike latency in synchronous spikes for the P220 and P600 textures (left and right panels, respectively).
+Each point in the graphs represents the mean.
 The line is the linear regression fit of the data.
-(C).
-Spike latency from its underlying LFP (red arrow to vertical dashed line) for synchronous spikes.
+(C) Spike latency from its underlying LFP (red arrow to vertical dashed line) for synchronous spikes.
 The LFP commencement was determined by the second derivative of the LFP (turquoise traces; see Methods section).
-(D).
-The relationship between SSE amplitude and LFP-spike latency in synchronous spikes for P220 and P600 textures (left and right panels, respectively).
+(D) The relationship between SSE amplitude and LFP-spike latency in synchronous spikes for P220 and P600 textures (left and right panels, respectively).
 The line is the linear regression fit of the data.
-(E).
-Interneuronal ISI (vertical dashed lines) from its underlying SSE (red arrow) for synchronous spikes.
-(F).The relationship between SSE amplitude and interneuronal ISI for synchronous spikes.
+(E) Interneuronal ISI (vertical dashed lines) from its underlying SSE (red arrow) for synchronous spikes.
+(F) The relationship between SSE amplitude and interneuronal ISI for synchronous spikes.
 The line is the exponential decay fit of the data.
 (G).
-Distribution of the normalized linear regression fit slopes for the relationships between SSE amplitude and spike latency for P220 (red) and P600 (blue) in all neurons (statistics. p<0.01).
-(H).
-Distribution of the normalized linear regression fit slopes for the relationships between SSE amplitude and LFP-spike latency for P220 (red) and P600 (blue) in all neurons (statistics. p<0.01).
-(I).
-Distribution of the normalized linear regression fit slopes for the relationships between SSE amplitude and synchronous spike interneuronal ISI for P220 (red) and P600 (blue) in all neurons (statistics. p<0.01).
+Distribution of the normalized linear regression fit slopes for the relationships between SSE amplitude and spike latency for P220 (red) and P600 (blue) in all neurons (P < 0.01).
+(H) Distribution of the normalized linear regression fit slopes for the relationships between SSE amplitude and LFP-spike latency for P220 (red) and P600 (blue) in all neurons (P < 0.01).
+(I) Distribution of the normalized linear regression fit slopes for the relationships between SSE amplitude and synchronous spike interneuronal ISI for P220 (red) and P600 (blue) in all neurons (P < 0.01).

 Figure 5.
 The influence of surface coarseness on firing rates, synchrony, and local features.
-(A).
-The influence of surface coarseness (the neurons from figs. 3-4) on neuronal firing rates in paired recording (red and blue) neuronal synchronization (purple).
-(B).
-Asynchronous spikes local features (number of spikes (blue) and probability (black)).
-(C).
-Synchronous spikes local features (first spike latency (orange), LFP-first spike latency (turquoise), and ISI (blue)).
+(A) The influence of surface coarseness (for neurons from Figs. 3-4) on neuronal firing rates in paired recordings (red and blue) and neuronal synchronization (purple).
+(B) Asynchronous spike local features (number of spikes (blue) and probability (black)).
+(C) Synchronous spike local features (first spike latency (orange), LFP-first spike latency (turquoise), and ISI (blue)).